kintone/kintone-java-client/README.md

 ## Installation

-Download `kintone-java-client-0.9.0.jar` and imports it into your Java project.
-Specifically,

 - For projects using Gradle
     Add dependency declaration in `build.gradle` of your project.
     ```
     dependencies {
         implementation 'com.kintone:kintone-java-client:0.9.0'
     }
     ```
 - For projects using Maven
     Add dependency declaration in `pom.xml` of your project.
     ```
     <dependency>